 - The security features in your Chromebook will go down.

 - All the data including the locally stored files will be erased.

 - Normally, Chromebooks boot up extremely fast.
 By enabling developer mode, it will become slow.

 How to Turn on Developer Mode on Chromebook

 Follow these simple step-by-step instructions to enable developer mode on your Chromebook.

-Step 6: Your Chromebook will reboot automatically to display the setup the page.
+#6.
+Your Chromebook will reboot automatically to display the setup page.

-Step 3: Press the spacebar key and the Chromebook will revert you to factory-default settings.
+#3.
+Press the Spacebar key and the Chromebook will revert you to factory-default settings.

 You can enable developer mode easily with the help of this guide.
 It will give you access to the developer shell.
 With the developer shell, you can easily install a Linux environment on your Chromebook.

 Related: How to Install Netflix on Chromebook